shilpakancharla/ros-tutorials/README.md

 * Classes contain variables and functions

-* Place functions of the class out of class to keep class short
+* Place definitions of functions of the class out of class to keep class short